GrantStreetGroup/p5-HealthCheck-Diagnostic-WebRequest/README.md

 The default value for this is '200', which means that we expect a successful request.

+## response\_time\_threshold

+An optional number of seconds to compare the response time to.
+If it takes no more than this threshold to receive the response or if the threshold is not provided, the status is `OK`.
+If the time exceeds this threshold, the status is `WARNING`.

 ## content\_regex

 The content regex to test for in the HTTP response.